FAQs

 Q: Can I have a 4D scan if my placenta is on the front wall of my uterus (womb) (this is called an anterior placenta)?

 A: Yes, but we would usually recommend waiting until 31-32 weeks.
 This is because the lower segment of the uterus (womb) stretches between 28-30 weeks.
 As this can pull the placenta back from the neck of the womb (cervix), if baby is in a head down position then we are more likely to have space to see baby's face.
 The actual view we see will also be affected by baby's position on the day.
+Alternatively if you prefer, you can book between 24-26 weeks - although babies tend to be a little skinnier at this stage.

 Q: Can I park?